wesleyCampbell/Notes/Notes/The Biological Perspective.md

 ![[4150id2i.bmp]]

+*The Cortex*:
+- **Occipital Lobes**:
+	- Processes visual information
+- **Parietal Lobes**:
+	- Processes information from the body; touch, temperature, and position.
+	- Attention and Daydreaming / plan execution
+	- Spatial location
+- **Temporal Lobes**:
+	- Processes auditory information
+	- Enters new information as memory
+	- Stores visual memories
+	- Object recognition
+	- Language Centers
+	-  **Wernicke's Area**:
+		- Involved in understanding words' meaning
+- **Frontal Lobes:**:
+	- Higher mental functions.
+Planning, personality, memory storage, decision making, and language.
+Also helps control emotions.
+		- **Prefrontal Cortex**: Our ability to consider the future and control our current behavior as such.
+		- **Motor cortex**: Controls voluntary movement.
+	- **Broca's Area**:
+		- Interacts with the different parts of the brain responsible for speech.

 **The Hindbrain**

+***The Medulla*:**
-*The Medulla*: The medulla is located at the top of the spinal column, at the very bottom of the brain.
+The medulla is located at the top of the spinal column, at the very bottom of the brain.
 It controls life-sustaining functions such as your heartbeat, breathing, and swallowing.

+***The Pons***:
-*The Pons*: The pons is located just above the medulla.
+The pons is located just above the medulla.
 It acts as the bridge between the cerebellum and the upper sections of the brain.
 It also influences sleep, dreaming, and arousal.

+***The Reticular Formation (RF)***:
-*The Reticular Formation (RF)*: A network of neurons running through the center of the medulla, pons, and beyond.
+A network of neurons running through the center of the medulla, pons, and beyond.
 The RF allows people to ignore constant information and be aware of changes in information.
 It also helps keep us alert and aroused.
 When a danger presents itself, the RF brings us to full attention.

+***The Cerebellum*:**
-*The Cerebellum*: At the base of the skull in the rear is the Cerebellum.
+At the base of the skull in the rear is the Cerebellum.
 The cerebellum (little brain) controls all the involuntary, fine motor, and rapid-fire movement.
 It also coordinates the voluntary movements that happen in rapid succession.
 This is where learned reflexes and habits are stored.

 **The Forebrain & Midbrain**:

 The *Limbic System*:
 - The limbic system is involved in emotions, memory, and learning
+- ***The Thalamus***:
-- *The Thalamus*: Processes the senses: hearing, sight, touch, and taste.
+	- Processes the senses: hearing, sight, touch, and taste.
 Passes on the information to the cortex
+- ***The Hypothalamus***:
-- *The Hypothalamus*: Controls body temp, thirst, hunger, sleeping and waking, sexual activity, and emotions.
+	- Controls body temp, thirst, hunger, sleeping and waking, sexual activity, and emotions.
+- ***The Hippocampus***:
-- *The Hippocampus*: Forms long-term memories that are stored elsewhere
+	- Forms long-term memories that are stored elsewhere.
+Shaped like a seahorse.
+HM's removed hippocampus made him *unable* to make new memories.
+- ***The Amygdala***:
-- *The Amygdala*: Involved in fear responses and memories of fear.
+	- Involved in fear responses and memories of fear; inner feelings.
+- ***The Cingulate Cortex***:
-- *The Cingulate Cortex*: Plays a role in emotional and cognitive processing.
+	- Plays a role in emotional and cognitive processing.

-*The Cortex*:
-- *Occipital Lobes*: Processes visual information
-- *Parietal Lobes*: Processes information from the body; touch, temperature, and position.
-- *Temporal Lobes*: Processes auditory information
-- *Frontal Lobes:*: Higher mental functions.
-Planning, personality, memory storage, decision making, and language.
-Also helps control emotions.
-	- *Prefrontal Cortex*: Our ability to consider the future and control our current behavior as such.
-	- *Motor cortex*: Controls voluntary movement.
+- ***Corpus Callosum***:
-- *Broca's Area*: Interacts with the different parts of the brain responsible for speach.
+	- Connects the left brain and the right brain
-- *Wernicke's Area*: Involved in understanding words' meaning
+- ***The Basal Ganglia***:
+	- Overlearned behaviors; habit formation; motivation

+The Cerebral Cortex makes up the bulk of the human brain.
+It is essentially two brains "wired" together.

+**The Strips**:
+- ***The Sensory Strip***:
+	- Controls sensory information
+- ***The Motor Strip***
+	- Controls motor function

 ---